 Annual fees on all Chase Southwest personal cards (not business) are waived for military servicemembers.
 This is part of Chase's MLA policy.

 The Companion Pass allows you to designate one person to fly with you for free* every time you fly Southwest. (*You only need to pay the security tax of $5.60 per one-way.)
 This includes points AND cash bookings!

 Step 2: Spend $4000 in the first 3 months after opening the card.
-You will earn 30,000 Southwest Rapid Reward points, good for about $450 of flights.
-You will also earn a Companion Pass good until 31 Dec 2019.
+You will earn 40,000 Southwest Rapid Reward points, good for about $500 of flights.

 Military spouses also get their annual fees waived on this card.
-If you have kids, it might make sense for both parents to get the card, earn the companion pass, and then designate a child each as your companion.
+If you have kids, it might make sense for both parents to get the cards, earn the companion pass, and then designate a child each as your companion.

 With 2 out of 4 family members flying for free, that will significantly drive down your vacation costs!
 Maybe you could take twice as many trips to visit the grandparents this year?

 Transfer Chase UR Points to Southwest

 A great way to boost your Southwest miles is by transferring Chase Ultimate Rewards points into your Southwest account.
 Note that this will not count towards your 110,000 mile minimum for the Companion Pass.

 You can earn 50,000 Chase UR points with the Chase Sapphire Reserve card and top up your Rapid Rewards account.
 The Sapphire Reserve $450 annual fee is waived for military personnel and spouses.